yang093/react-native-webrtc/Documentation/BuildingWebRTC.md

 ### Android

-**NOTE**: WebRTC for Android can only be built on Linux at the moment.
+**NOTE**: CustomWebRTC for Android can only be built on Linux at the moment.

 If you have switched branches, first run: